jack-blackson/ioBroker.countdown/README.md

 You  can delete a countdown with the sendto.
 Therefore, send just the name with sendto to the adapter, and the countdown will be deleted automatically.

+## Features to add
+* Possibility to add a script as a parameter and start it when countdown ends

 ## Changelog
 ### 0.1.0 (2019-04-29)
 * (jack-blackson) initial version